sammi-turner/Blog/setting-forth-in-c.md

 From the folder containing the executable, run

-This command on Windows :
+Run this command on Windows CMD :

 ```
-./a.exe
+>a.exe
 ```

 Or this command on GNU/Linux :

 ```
-./a.out
+$ ./a.out
 ```

-## That's a lot of typing.
-Any shortcuts?

-Yes.
-By using Bash aliases.

-Bash is the default shell on most Linux distros and is also available on Windows with GitBash.

 ## Why are there so many damn asterisks in there?